 Domain security records.

-Check DNSSEC, CAA, MTA-STS, TLS-RPT and BIMI in one shot.
-The modern domain-security signals receivers and certificate authorities use to decide whether to trust you — and the ones most domains still don't have.
+Run a free domain security check on any domain in one shot.
+This tool runs a DNSSEC check, a CAA record check, and validates MTA-STS, TLS-RPT and BIMI — the modern domain-security signals receivers and certificate authorities use to decide whether to trust you, and the ones most domains still don't have.

 What this checks